 Welcome to the Upper School

-Academically, a school thrives when all members of a school community – administrators, teachers and parents, are willing to become lifelong learners who inspire the community and focus on the development of the whole child.
-Supporting this notion are four clear and simple principles which resonate throughout the Montverde Academy Upper School, which are:
+Academically, a school thrives when all members of a school community – administrators, teachers, and parents, are willing to become lifelong learners who inspire the community and focus on the development of the whole child.
+Supporting this notion are four clear and simple principles that resonate throughout the Montverde Academy Upper School, which are:

 1) A clear academic structure is essential.
 The educational blueprint provided inside and outside of the classroom needs to be supported by a common vision, strategic plan, and an application and/or assessment process to measure the growth of the school.

 2) Schools must accommodate the needs of the well-rounded student.
 This structure must include the formation of a student’s character, the promotion of justice, the development of tomorrow’s leaders, and a curriculum centered on challenging students to achieve their full potential.
 Students will be motivated to achieve greatness by connecting to the community through service leadership.

 3) Education is 100 percent relational.
 School communities are more successful when a plan is in place to build relationships.
-Student development is nurtured in the classroom, on the playing fields and stage, through the community service activities, and by student leadership opportunities through leadership, service and advisement programs.
+Student development is nurtured in the classroom, on the playing fields and stage, through community service activities, and by student leadership opportunities through leadership, service and advisement programs.
 Our educators and staff are dedicated and share their genuine love of learning with their students as they get to know them throughout the school year.

 4) The school is only as good as its team of educators.
 Our instructors believe in the mission of the school, are lifelong learners and teachers of the whole child.

 The academic culture at Montverde Academy is centered on the formation of relationships, which creates a culture where young people can confidently pursue their passions with a goal of excellence, whether it is in academics, athletics, or the arts.
 Students engage in a rigorous but flexible curriculum designed to meet the needs of our diverse and driven student body.